kubernetes/kubernetes/docs/proposals/pod-pid-namespace.md

 ## Motivation

-Sharing a common PID namespace between containers is desirable for several
+Sharing a PID namespace is discussed in #1615, and enables:
-reasons:

-  1. It enables signaling between containers, which is useful for side cars (e.g. for signaling a daemon process after rotating logs).
+  1. signaling between containers, which is useful for side cars (e.g. for signaling a daemon process after rotating logs).
-  2. It eases troubleshooting of pods.
+  2. easier troubleshooting of pods.
-  3. It allows us to address [Docker's zombie problem][1] by reaping process zombies in the infra container.
+  3. addressing [Docker's zombie problem][1] by reaping orphaned zombies in the infra container.

 ## Goals and Non-Goals